 This is a great practical question.
 You’re using the best and most powerful anti aging skin care products made.
 The dryness you describe sounds like what I see when these products push up against the limits of what a person's skin can currently handle.
 By taking little breaks in how often these products are applied, the skin can gently adjust.
 When the skin is ready, it will probably be able to handle more regular use.

-Occasional dryness and irritation happens to almost everyone using strong anti aging products.
-That’s because both vitamin C and glycolic acid have an acid ph which means they’re sort of like lemon juice.
-Add to this the fact that tretinoin (Retin A and Renova) and glycolic acid both powerfully exfoliate dead skin cells to uncover the underlying soft new cells and you can see why an acid ph can occasionally cause chapping and dryness.
+Occasional dryness and irritation happen to almost everyone using strong anti aging products.
+That’s because both vitamin C and glycolic acid have an acid pH which means they’re sort of like lemon juice.
+Add to this the fact that tretinoin (Retin A and Renova) and glycolic acid both powerfully exfoliate dead skin cells to uncover the underlying soft new cells and you can see why an acid pH can occasionally cause chapping and dryness.

-Here’s what I tell my patients who are experiencing dryness or irritation from their professional anti aging skin care products:
+Here’s the advice that I give my dermatology patients who are experiencing dryness or irritation from their professional anti aging skin care products:

-- If the dryness occurred after adding a new product, or increasing the strength of a product they’ve been using successfully, then stop just that one product until the skin goes back to normal.
+If the dryness occurred after adding a new product, or increasing the strength of a product, then stop just that one product until the skin goes back to normal.
 This may be a few days or as long as a week or two.
 When the skin is ready, resume using the product just once or twice a week.
 Slowly increase to everyday use as the skin adjusts.
 If the skin again becomes dry and chapped then take another break until the skin settles down, then restart.
 The trick is to find that application frequency and product strength for your particular skin.

-Your second question about whether you’ll benefit from vitamin C if you don’t use it everyday is a question many people ask me.
-Interestingly, vitamin C anti aging products like Professional Cell Repair Serum don’t need to be used every day because tests have shown that 50% of the high skin concentrations obtained from applying professional vitamin C products are still present in the skin after 4 days.
-I tell my patients to apply Professional Cell Repair Serum at least three times a week, and especially when they’ll be in the sun; vitamin C is a great second defense against free radical sun damage- and we want that.
+This is a question many people ask me and the answer will surprise you.
+Interestingly, vitamin C anti aging products such as my Vitamin C Anti-Wrinkle Professional Treatment Serum don’t need to be used every day.
+This is because tests have shown that 50% of the high skin concentrations obtained from applying professional vitamin C products are still present in the skin after 4 days.
+I tell my patients to apply my Vitamin C Professional Treatment Serum at least three times a week, and especially when they’ll be in the sun; vitamin C is a great second defense against free radical sun damage- and we want that.